aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command2/_index.md

 summary: "Command and control of a device using device shadow leveraging MQTT topics."
 ---

-IOT Applications need a stable network to communicate with IoT devices in real time.
-However, in many IOT solutions where devices are deployed in far flung remote areas, remain disconnected to central application until required like when post of telemetry data is required or to get some updates from central solution.
-This can lead to synchronization and status issues that can impair IoT solution data collection and usage.
-Device shadow is a mechanism to address these connectivity and synchronization challenges by acting as a communication link between applications and IoT devices.
-Device Shadows provide a reliable data store for devices, apps, and other cloud services to share data.
-They enable devices, apps, and other cloud services to connect and disconnect without losing a device's state.
+Command and control are the operation of sending a message to a device requesting it to perform some action or to control the device configurations.
+However, when interaction happen with devices over intermittent networks or when devices deployed in far flung areas or when using devices with limited resources then IoT solution can't expect devices to be always remain connected to central IoT solution to receive commands or configuration updates.
+Using device shadow IoT applications or services can simulate and control edge devices configuration and actions based on last reported & desired state.

 {{% notice note %}}
-This implementation is designed using [AWS IOT device shadow service](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html) via reserved MQTT shadow topics and focuses on two comparative use case implementation using device shadows.Please refer to the [Designing MQTT Topic for AWS IoT Core](https://docs.aws.amazon.com/whitepapers/latest/designing-mqtt-topics-aws-iot-core/designing-mqtt-topics-aws-iot-core.html), specifically the _Applications on AWS_ section.
+This implementation is designed using [AWS IoT device shadow service](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html) via reserved MQTT shadow topics and focuses on two comparative use case implementation using device shadows.Please refer to the [Designing MQTT Topic for AWS IoT Core](https://docs.aws.amazon.com/whitepapers/latest/designing-mqtt-topics-aws-iot-core/designing-mqtt-topics-aws-iot-core.html), specifically the _Applications on AWS_ section.
 This white paper provides additional alternative patterns that go beyond the scope of this implementation.
 {{% /notice %}}

 ## Use Cases

 - Request or update device state configurations
-  - _I want to track & control smart bulb from my mobile application_
+  - _I want to track & control smart home devices from my mobile application_
-  - _I want to remotely control household heater by turning them on/off or set to desired temperature_
+  - _I want to remotely control household heater by turning them on/off or by setting up desired temperature_
 - Request device actions based on some commands
   - _I want to remotely unlock door for a family visitor_
   - _I want to remotely instruct device to do some action on basis of a command_

 ## Reference Architecture

-##### 1. Request or update device state configurations (using classic or unnamed shadow)
+Following section talks about architecture considerations for command & control using IoT Core device shadow
+ - When requesting update to device state configuration
+ - When requesting device actions based on some commands

+{{< tabs groupId="MQTT-arch">}}
+{{% tab name="State Control" %}}

 # ![Track and control device state configuration using shadow ](architecture1.svg)